 It depends on your operations as to how many open tickets are manageable at any one time, but in general, less than 20 per Tech is the norm.
 If the number is over 20 per Tech, the Service Coordinator can bring awareness to the 5 oldest tickets and assist with developing a plan to complete the engagement.
-Of course, this assumes that the Techs can keep up with new tickets that are also flowing into the Ready to Be Resolved widget.
+Of course, this assumes that the Techs can keep up with new tickets that are also flowing into the Ready to Engage widget.

 These are past due, so not much can be done to keep from disappointing the Customer at this point.
 The best thing to do is to keep the number from growing by focusing on the other widgets.

 Critical Customer Requests have a different protocol (SOP) than any other request.
 While an all-hands-on-deck approach is too disruptive to the operation, making sure everyone is aware that a Critical Customer Request has come in goes a long way to expedite service to the Customer.

 When a Critical request has been received, it is the Service Coordinator who knows which person is the designated go-to person for Critical tickets.
 They can quickly alert them that one has come in, provide the pertinent information they need to engage immediately, and return to intaking the request.
 They will also inform the Customer and monitor the situation to ensure a smooth cradle–to–grave experience for the Customer.

 At any time, a Customer, Vendor, or Parts delivery may respond to a ticket in waiting status (there is a first time for everything).
 When this happens, the ticket is moved to the Ready to Engage queue.
 This sub-widget serves two purposes:

 - It alerts you that a response has come in.